dasmer/mirifoods/index.md

 ### About Us

 Welcome to **Miri Foods LLC**, your trusted partner in importing and distributing high-quality food products.
-We specialize in bringing premium ingredients from India, Turkey, the United States, and Canada to your kitchen.
+We specialize in bringing premium ingredients from India, the United States, and Canada to your kitchen.
 Established in 2015 as a minority-owned small business, Miri Foods began with a single product for the HORECA market.
 Today, we proudly serve over 1200 products to restaurants, cafes and hotels across New York, New Jersey, and Connecticut.

 ### Our Products